ameliasheppy/terraform-beginner-bootcamp-2023/README.md

 - Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format. eg `1.0.01`
 - we do not need to do v1.0.01, even though many prefer to

+We can also commit things to an issue, which is super cool!